New!

 And watch out for caterpillars eating the leaves of greenhouse plants in late September.
 I have not had any success in over-wintering Japanese indigo as all my plants tend to succumb to greenfly.

-Fresh seed is needed to grow Japanese Indigo and seed over two years old is unlikely to germinate.
-Sow your seeds indoors in early May, about two to three weeks before the date of the last frost in our region.
+1. Cultivating Japanese Indigo Fresh seed is needed to grow Japanese Indigo and seed over two years old is unlikely to germinate.
+Sow your seeds indoors in early May, about two to three weeks before the date of the last frost in your region.

 Plant the seeds in a tray of compost, but do not cover the seeds with soil.
 Watering the seeds with the rose of a watering can will cover them up enough.
 The seeds usually germinate quickly and the plants also grow relatively fast.
 Be sure to protect your plants from frost though.